 The workshops are about artistic investigation and not about solving personal problems or relieving tension.
-Nonetheless, the methods used will touch on personal and professional development.
+Still the methods used will touch on personal and professional development.
 As I do not work with premeditated goals, the participant is at any time entitled and in power to stop or change the course of the investigation.
 What the work invites you to is openess to that what comes your way, and allowing yourself to embrace different possibilities, opportunities, and views.
-It is my task as facilitator to create the best possible conditions in which your curiosity, learning and creativity thrive most.
+It is my task as facilitator to create the best possible conditions in which your curiosity, learning ability and creativity thrives most.

 CHARACTER STYLES – A Diagnostic Model

 Wilhelm Reich is considered the Western originator of the science of Body Mind Psychotherapy.
 Reich explored how the early patterns of relating and attaching to others, if problematic, interrupted, or subject to trauma, can get “wired” into the brain and the body, and then repeated as recreations in adulthood.

 The literal posture, body shape, muscular and fatty deposits as held in the body, as well as sense awareness organ functioning (e.g. eyesight), are affected in this process, and there develops an outcome of a correlating body structure / shape to a personality with its emotional and mental defences or adaptations towards life.
 This is what Reich called Characterology.